lanlanq2144-collab/COAD_control_stability_project/work_log.md

 ## Next Steps

+- [ ] Understand what AUC means and how to interpret machine learning performance results
+- [ ] Understand what each column in the DEG output file means (log2FC, p-value, padj, mean_tumor, mean_control)
 - [ ] Fill in empty tables in the report
 - [ ] Add AUC leakage limitation to methods
 - [ ] Strengthen ComBat methodology explanation
 - [ ] Fix reference formatting
 - [ ] Push everything to GitHub
 - [ ] Continue Kaggle — currently 2/5 chapters of Intro to Programming complete
+- [ ] Review Python functions — covered today but still confusing

+---

+## June 4, 2026 — Kaggle Python Fundamentals

+**Time spent:** 4 hours

+### What I worked on

+Continued Kaggle courses and spent time thinking about next steps for the research project.

+Completed Intro to Programming chapters 3, 4, and 5 — finished the full course.
+Started Python course and completed up to step 2 out of 7.

+### ✅ Concepts I understood for the first time today

+- **Data types:** int, float, and type() — understood the difference between number types
+- **Boolean logic:** True functions as 1 and False functions as 0
+- **Conditionals:** if, else, and elif — learned how to write conditional logic
+- **Indentation rules:** one level of indentation inside an if block, two levels inside a nested block
+- **= vs ==:** assignment vs comparison — understood the difference more clearly
+- **return:** understood what it actually means in a function and how to distinguish the function definition from its body
+- **Lists:** learned how to use lists to organize data, and understood the difference between storing items in a list vs storing them as a plain string
+- **List methods:** append and remove
+- **help() function:** learned that this can be used to look up how a function works
+- **docstring:** learned that this is the description written inside a function to explain what it does
+- **round(value, digits):** learned how to use this function and what each argument does

+### ❌ What I did not yet understand

+- Functions with a variable number of parameters — the concept of parameters in general is still confusing
+- Why the number of parameters in a function can change — this is where things started breaking down today

+### 📝 Honest note

+Functions were starting to make sense earlier in the day but became confusing again as the material got more complex.
+I plan to come back to the Intro to Programming course if I keep getting stuck in the Python course.
+The practice exercises in Intro to Programming were also harder than expected — got stuck there too.

+Still thinking through how to move the research project forward.
+No new analysis today.

+### ⏭️ Next session goals

+- [ ] Review functions and parameters until they feel solid
+- [ ] Continue Python course from step 3
+- [ ] Start thinking concretely about next steps for the research project